ASU-FACT/sdk-android-prestandard/README.md

 * Backend-B SDK: [dp3t-sdk-backend](https://github.com/ASU-FACT/backend-B)

 ## Work in Progress
-The SDK for Android contains code for prototyping and development and is not yet complete.
+The SDK for Android contains code for prototyping and testing the protocol, and is not yet complete.
 It has not yet been reviewed or audited for security and compatibility.
-We are both continuing the development and have started a security review.
-This project is truly open-source and we welcome any feedback on the code regarding both the implementation and security aspects.
-This repository contains the open prototype SDK, so please focus your feedback for this repository on implementation issues.